 1. Preheat your oven to 375 degrees F and line a muffin tin with liners.

-2. In a medium mixing bowl, add the coconut oil, maple syrup, and eggs.
+2. Add coconut oil, maple syrup, and eggs to a medium mixing bowl.
 Beat with an electric hand mixer until smooth.
 Slice the bananas and add to the bowl, along with the yogurt and vanilla.
 Continue beating until the bananas are slightly mashed (I like some texture but you can also mix until bananas are well mashed).

-3. In another medium bowl combine the whole wheat pastry flour, almond flour, cinnamon, cardamon, baking powder, baking soda, and salt.
+3. In another medium bowl combine the whole wheat pastry flour, almond flour, cinnamon, cardamom, baking powder, baking soda, and salt.
 Mix well.

 4. Add the wet ingredients to the flour mixture and gently mix until just combined.
 Add the strawberries, reserving 12 slices, and mix them in.
 Evenly distribute the batter into the muffin pan and add the reserved strawberry to the top.
 Bake for 20-22 minutes, until a toothpick inserted in a muffin comes out clean.

-*make them gluten free by using oat flour instead of whole wheat pastry flour
+Make these muffins gluten-free by using oat flour rather than whole wheat pastry flour